uCiC-app/slate/source/includes/_map.md

 }
 ```

 This endpoint retrieves markers and clusters on the map.
+It supports a *layer* query parameter to specify which data type to display on the map.
+If not provided, it defaults to the "user" layer.

 ### HTTP Request